SSWConsulting/SSW.Rules.Content/rules/testing-tools/rule.md

 ### MSTest

 [MSTest](https://docs.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing) is Microsoft's testing framework.
 In the past this was a poor choice as although this was the easiest framework to run from Visual Studio, it was extremely difficult to automate these tests from CI/CD build servers.
 These problems have been completely solved with .NET Core but for most C# developers this is “too little, too late” and the other unit testing frameworks are now more popular.

+### Respawn

+[Respawn](https://github.com/jbogard/Respawn) is a lightweight utility for cleaning up a database to a known state before running integration tests.
+It is specifically designed for .NET developers who use C# for testing purposes.
+By intelligently deleting only the data that has changed, Respawn can dramatically reduce the time it takes to reset a test database to its initial state, making it an efficient tool for improving the speed and reliability of integration tests.
+Respawn supports SQL Server, PostgreSQL, and MySQL databases.

+### TestContainers for .NET

+[Testcontainers for .NET!](https://dotnet.testcontainers.org/) is a library that enables C# .NET developers to create, manage, and dispose of throwaway instances of database systems or other software components within Docker containers for the purpose of automated testing.

+It provides a programmatic API to spin up and tear down containers, ensuring a clean and isolated environment for each test run.
+Testcontainers supports various containers, including databases like SQL Server, PostgreSQL, and MongoDB, as well as other services like Redis, Kafka, and more, making it a versatile tool for integration testing in a .NET environment.

 ### Mixing test frameworks